teusink/Home-Security-by-Pi/2-Configuration.md

       - Copy the file from your Pi to your device
       - Use it in combination with the password

+## Random Number Generator
+The rngd daemon acts as a bridge between a Hardware TRNG (true random number generator) such as the ones in some Intel/AMD/VIA chipsets, and the kernel's PRNG (pseudo-random number generator) used in (for instance) encryption algoritms.
+Also according to Jacob Salmela it can help prevent weird erros in your logs.
+- Install it with this command: `sudo apt-get install rng-tools`
+- Edit the configuration file: `sudo nano /etc/default/rng-tools`
+   - Add make sure the the lines below are in it the file:

+      ```
+      #HRNGDEVICE=/dev/hwrng
+      #HRNGDEVICE=/dev/null
+      HRNGDEVICE=/dev/urandom
+      ```

 # Done
 - This part is done now, so do a reboot now: `sudo reboot`